 Glue provides a console management service that allows users to get notifications for every job, create and monitor ETL jobs.
 Once a user supplies valid credentials to AWS Glue to access data from sources, the console allows users to perform administrative tasks.

-AWS Glue Architecture
+What is AWS Glue Architecture?

 The different parts of AWS Glue Architecture are as follows: